-NOTE We are aware of two lots of planned roadworks on the A466 Wye Valley Road in autumn and winter 2018/2019 .
+NOTE We are aware of planned roadworks on the A466 Wye Valley Road in spring 2019 .
 These will affect your journey and your SATNAV will not take account of them!
 Please print and use these suggestions!

 Leave M4 / M48 at Chepstow ( ie over OLD Severn Bridge.)
 Turn off motorway.
 Counting roundabouts as follows

 After short stretch of straight road about a mile.
 This roundabout known locally as St Lawrences.
 Town centre , last petrol and Tesco ( I mile) to your right.
 To cottage straight on to Tintern

 Continue straight over St Lawrences ( hospital) and pass useful Budgens shop on left .At Chepstow racecourse roundabouts ( Roundabout 3) go straight on in direction of Tintern.
 (About 6 miles from Bridge to Tintern.)
 Straight on past the racecourse keeping track home straight walls on your right.

 At St Arvans village follow the main road right and then round a series of bends, you will now start to glimpse the River Wye on your right.
 Continue to village of Tintern.
 Beware speed restrictions.
 They are enforced.